Jaano/govee_lights/README.md

 /config/.storage/govee_lights/<MODEL>.json
 ```

-If no file exists for your model, the integration downloads it automatically from the Govee API on first startup and saves it there — no manual steps needed.
+If no file exists for your model, the integration downloads it from the Govee API on first startup and saves it there.

 ### Adding scene data manually